livseibert5/BreakoutGame/doc/DESIGN.md

 in Main so that the win happens after the new level, and not after the third level anymore.

+**Bricks** - To create a new Brick type, create a new class that extends the Brick class.
+Give this class new functions that give it the desired new functionality, and then modify a layout .txt file to include this new type of brick.

 **Other Changes** - To add a new object the game, create a class for it in the breakout folder.
 Then, create a new private function in GameController to initialize it and add it to the scene.
 Any collision handling for the new